Forex No Stop-Loss Strategy

 As we can see from the chart above, traders have faced such scenarios several times.
 Even after reversal and USD/JPY downtrend began, there were at least 6 false bounces, before the pair settled for 107 to 108 range.

-Besides those potential problems mentioned above, there are several other reasons why traders might prefer trading Forex without a stop-loss strategy.
+Besides those potential problems mentioned above, there are various other reasons why traders might prefer trading Forex without a stop-loss strategy.

-Finally, it might be helpful to point out that placing a stop-loss order does not always guarantee that the trade will be close to that specified price.
-If there is very high volatility in the market, or liquidity has dried up, then the broker might have to execute the trade at some distance away from the order and as a consequence the trader might face higher losses then he or she expected.
+Finally, placing a stop-loss order does not always guarantee that the trade will be close to that specified price.
+If there is a high volatility in the market, or liquidity has dried up, the trade will be executed at the next best price to the stop loss order.
+Such event is caused by slippage.

 Forex No Stop-Loss Guides and Strategies

-After discussing the possible arguments about whether or not to use a stop-loss strategy, the next obvious question is how is it possible to trade Forex without using those types of orders?
+After discussing the possible arguments about whether to use a stop-loss strategy, the next obvious question is how is it possible to trade Forex without using those types of orders?

 One popular method to limit the potential downside without using a stop-loss order is utilizing hedging strategies.
 As it is well known, some currency pairs are highly correlated with each other, meaning that they mostly move in the same direction.